 Since childhood competitive sport has been a big part my life.
 I struggled with ADHD as a child and sport always seemed to be the one place where I felt I did well.
 I started out as a competitive swimmer at aged five and then sprinter in high school before turning to martial arts in university, eventually teaching martial arts as a certified instructor and kung fu master.
-And now my greatest joy is trail running and open water swimming.
+And now my greatest joys are trail running, open water swimming and off-road triathlons.

 After spending some time in academia I entered the corporate world, where I have successfully held local and global management and leadership positions for over 15 years.
 This was not without struggle.
 I am passionate about helping those who live with ADHD, like me, thrive professionally.